gpwork4u/Facebooker/doc.md

 - PostInfo.author : the post send from
 - PostInfo.content : post of the comment
 - PostInfo.time : the post send time
+- PostInfo.images : images in the post, stored in a numpy array with BGR color channel
+- PostInfo.link : link in the post, if there are no link it will be None
 ### CommentInfo
 - CommentInfo.id : the comment's id
 - CommentInfo.author : the comment send from